Illustrated portrait of Jesper Armouti-Hansen

 Economic Theories and Machine Learning

-Analysis code connected to research on evaluating economic theories using machine learning techniques.
+Analysis code connected to research on evaluating economic theories using machine learning benchmarks.

 Python · machine learning · economic theory · model evaluation